sorae42/sorae42/README.md

 Welcome, feel free to make yourself at home and checking around.

 To be fair, you should check out my [portfolio website](https://skyventuree.github.io) instead.
+I don't feel like putting a lot of stuff on there.

 ## Old projects